 So I read the Citrini piece.
-You probably did too — it was everywhere last week.
+You probably did too.
+It was everywhere last week.
 “The 2028 Global Intelligence Crisis.”
 AI automates white-collar jobs, those people stop buying things, demand collapses, companies automate harder, repeat until civilisation ends I guess.
 Markets apparently moved on it.

 And look, the core loop is sound.
 If you fire the people who buy your stuff, eventually nobody’s buying your stuff.
 They even have a good name for it — “Ghost GDP” — where productivity looks great on paper but the actual flow of money between humans has dried up.
 The mortgage analysis is genuinely nasty: most household wealth is property, most property is financed against salary assumptions, and those salary assumptions are about to stop being true.